agneym/playground/README.md

 </a>
 <br>

+## Notice:

+Modified from `@agney/playground`, mainly to add config [interactive](https://github.com/agneym/playground/issues/38), because the original author has not merged this [PR](https://github.com/agneym/playground/pull/39) for the time being, so I established my own repository.
+If you don't need this feature, please move to the original repository [playground](https://github.com/agneym/playground).Thanks to the original author.

+---

 **Playground** is a HTML, CSS and JS demonstration component that runs entirely in the browser and does not require loading any third party sites.

 <div align="center">